 Insulating your crawl space depends on various factors such as climate, age of home, and crawl space accessibility.
 In warm or dry areas, a minimal amount of insulation in the area between the floor joists may be all that is necessary.
 However, you will need more insulation to keep the crawl space warm and dry in areas with high moisture or cold climates.

 Engaging a professional insulation company like ours is the best way to determine the right level of insulation for your home.
-We will inspect your crawl space, take into account all the variables, and install the correct amount and type of insulation to solve your energy loss problem.
+We will inspect your crawl space, consider all the variables, and install the correct amount and type of insulation to solve your energy loss problem.

 Rodents and Insects can be anywhere in your home, and the crawl space is no exception.
 They like the dark, moist areas and will make their home in your crawl space if you let them.
-Unfortunately, since most homeowners do not spend much time in their crawl space, it’s not often that these pests are discovered until it’s too late.
+Unfortunately, since most homeowners do not spend much time in their crawl space, these pests are not often discovered until it’s too late.

 Pests such as rodents, spiders, and carpenter ants can contaminate your crawl space with droppings, urine, and nests.
 They can also damage the insulation and wiring, creating a fire hazard.

-If you have seen any evidence of pests in your crawl space or just want to make sure that they don’t have a chance to invade, it’s important to take action and seal up the space.
+If you have seen any evidence of pests in your crawl space or just want to ensure they don’t have a chance to invade, it’s important to take action and seal up the space.